 Since graphs are just drawings, modifying existing or adding new functionality does not require a new library -- just a new drawing created (or modified) with the GLG Builder, with no recompilation or relinking required.

 In older systems, where animation requires more than just a resource change, there is generally either a huge programming API necessary to set up and drive the animation, or a separate closed run-time engine with its own environment.
 This makes upgrading to new technology extremely hard, and limits the portability of design solutions between platforms.
-Often, functionality is sacrificed in the name of portability, or portability considerations are forced onto the system implementors using these graphical systems.
-Introducing new components such as the ActiveX control or Plug-in is limited to a small subset of functionality that was possible to expose, and rewriting the system in Java is close to impossible due to the huge amount of old code that would have to be rewritten in Java.
+Often, functionality is sacrificed in the name of portability, or portability considerations are forced onto the system implementers using these graphical systems.
+Introducing new components such as the ActiveX control is limited to a small subset of functionality that was possible to expose, and rewriting the system in Java or C# is close to impossible due to the huge amount of old code that would have to be rewritten in Java.

 In GLG, all its functionality is defined in a